reujab/silver/readme.md

 ## How does it work?
 Unlike most shell prompts, silver is not written in shell script, but entirely in Rust.

 When `silver init` is run, it outputs shell code that sets your left prompt to run `silver lprompt` and right prompt to `silver rprompt`, which output the actual prompt.
-The `silver lprompt` and `silver rprompt` commands rely on environment variables for configuration.

 ## Getting started
 Since silver is not written in shell script, it should theoretically be compatible with any shell, but the three supported shells are Bash, Zsh, and fish.